 Trim the skin and fat from the top of the pork shoulder and then coat with the sauce mix.

-Place the meat on the food rack of your smoker, smoke with hickory for 2 hours at 225°F or 110°C and then baste with sauce.
-Allow the meat to smoke for a further two hours and repeat the basting process.
+Place the meat on the food rack of your smoker, you can put a water bath under if you so desire and smoke with hickory for 2 hours at 225°F or 110°C. When two hours is up, baste with sauce, allow the meat to smoke for a further two hours and repeat the basting process.

-Continue this process with more sauce every couple of hours until the pork reaches 190°F or 78.8°C when you can remove it from the smoker.
-(Note that this can take upto 15 hours).
+Continue this process with more sauce every couple of hours until the pork reaches 200°F or 95°C when you can remove it from the smoker.
+(Note that this can take up to 15 hours).

-When done, allow 60 minutes for your meat to cool and then rip it apart with your bear paws and serve.
+When done, allow 60 minutes for your meat to cool and then rip it apart with bear paws, forks or your hands and serve.

 It's worth waiting that 60 minutes after taking the pork out of the smoker because this resting time gives the meat chance to relax and so make the pulling process that much easier.